Loading...

 Unclear and unconstitutional legislation in many states has given government agencies and judges a dangerous amount of power.
 Without any evidence, a state agency can remove children from a loving home.
 Even after the State forces a parent to prove their innocence, family court judges might still strip one parent of custody with little to no evidence to support such a finding.

 My three little girls have suffered this fate.
+After winning THREE trials, the State still prevented my daughters from returning home.

 Rescue Children, Preserve Families